3isenHeiM/PhotoB00th/README.md

 * Serial link between Arduino and RaspberryPi to exchagne commands and feeback.
 * State machine running on both µcontrollers to listen for serial commands
-* based on serial commands, they can interact
+* Based on serial commands, they can interact

 ## Sources :
 * [Control 7-segment display using python](https://raspi.tv/2015/how-to-drive-a-7-segment-display-directly-on-raspberry-pi-in-python)